schuchert/wikispaces/pages/Cxx_Tdd_Iteration_1.md

 * links everything into an application
 * executes the application (thereby running your tests)

-If you review the [[Cxx Tdd Iteration 1#EndGame|End Game]] section, you'll see the makefile I've been using that additionally includes targets for checking working with subversion.
+If you review the [End Game]({{ site.pagesurl}}/Cxx Tdd Iteration 1#EndGame) section, you'll see the makefile I've been using that additionally includes targets for checking working with subversion.

 ## Finally: Test the Player
 We are finally ready to work up to our acceptance test.
 As a reminder, we started with the following user acceptance test: